NewestUser/Java-Introduction/lectures/advanced/16-vcs-git/Lecture.md

 There are different VCS out there like [Mercurial](https://www.mercurial-scm.org/), [SVN](https://subversion.apache.org/), [Git](https://git-scm.com/) etc...
 For the purpose of this course we will use Git as it is most commonly used nowadays.

+#### Git Installation

+You can find the instructions on how to install Git for your OS on the [Official Git Download Page](https://git-scm.com/downloads).
+The rest of the lecture will contain examples using the git command line client.
+**Linux and OS X users** can run the commands in a normal terminal after installing git.
+**Important for Windows Users**: When running the installation wizard make sure you chose to install **Git BASH**.
+Git BASH is an emulator of an [Unix Shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and will allow you to run unix and git commands in it.

 ### Git

 ![git](../../../assets/x01-lecture/git.png)

 Git is a distributed open source version control system.
 With it we can keep track of different version of our code base